prusa3d/Prusa-Firmware-ESP32-Cam/README.md

 - Module board version [here](#different_mcu)
 - Install the necessary libraries in the Arduino IDE [ here ](#arduino_lib)
 - Arduino IDE configuration [ here ](#arduino_cfg)
-- How to flash firmware to ESP32-cam and connect to PrusaConnect [ here ](https://help.prusa3d.com/preview/guide/esp32-cam-for-prusa-connect_673528)
 - How to flash binary files to ESP32-cam board from Linux/MAC/Windows [ here ](#flash_fw)
 - Service AP [here](#service_ap)
 - How to reset the configuration to factory settings [here](#factory_cfg)